Uncoupled Bandit Learning towards Rationalizability: Benchmarks, Barriers, and Algorithms: Formal Barriers of Multi-Agent Learning towards Rationalizability

 where $c>0$ and $\rho=\max\{K, c \} $ is for normalization purpose.
 Hence, the payoff matrix of the \gameshort$(K, c)$ game is given by

 \end{definition} The DIR game exhibits a ``nested'' dominance structure, which makes it challenging to play rationally.
-Specifically, observe that A's action 2 dominates action 1.
-However, this is not the case for B since if A were to play action 1, B's utility $-c$ of action 2 is significantly worse than utility $1$ of action 1.
-Nevertheless, after A eliminates action 1, B's action 2 starts to dominate B's action 1.
-This property holds in general for DIR game --- B's action $j+1$ dominates her action $j$ \emph{only when} A eliminates his actions $\{ 1,\cdots, j \}$ and similarly A's action $i+1$ dominates action $i$ \emph{only when} B eliminates her actions $\{ 1,\cdots,i-1 \}$.
+Specifically, observe that $A$'s action 2 dominates action 1.
+However, this is not the case for $B$ since if $A$ were to play action 1, $B$'s utility $-c$ of action 2 is significantly worse than utility $1$ of action 1.
+Nevertheless, after $A$ eliminates action 1, $B$'s action 2 starts to dominate $B$'s action 1.
+This property holds in general for DIR game --- $B$'s action $j+1$ dominates her action $j$ \emph{only when} $A$ eliminates his actions $\{ 1,\cdots, j \}$ and similarly $A$'s action $i+1$ dominates action $i$ \emph{only when} $B$ eliminates her actions $\{ 1,\cdots,i-1 \}$.
 In the end, the real ``diamond'' is hidden at the action pair $(K,K)$, which is the best for both agents.
 However, to find this ``diamond'', both agents have to sequentially remove all the ``rough'' actions $1,2,\cdots, K-1$.
 This is thus the name ``\emph{Diamond in the Rough}''.

 As we will demonstrate both theoretically and empirically, \emph{the DIR game highlights a fundamental challenge in multi-agent learning} --- i.e., whether an agent's action is good or bad depends on what actions her opponents take, and such inter-agent externality makes it challenging to learn the optimal decisions.
 We end this subsection by summarizing a few useful properties of any \gameshort$(K,c)$ game.